1winner137/yt-dlite/README.md

 python yt-dlite.py --resume --video https://www.youtube.com/watch?v=example
 ```

-### Custom Output Directory
+### miscellaneous

-Save downloads to a specific location:
+Download playlist:

 ```bash
 python yt-dlite.py --video https://www.youtube.com/watch?v=example --output ~/Downloads
 ```
+It works like yt-dlp, so you can use --no-playlist to download a single video instead of a whole playlist
 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.